TheApX/battlesnake-engine-cpp/README.md

     libssl-dev
 ```

-Build everything and run tests:
+Build using CMake.
+You can also use convenience script that to build everything and run tests:

 ```
 ./build.sh